-- breaking down and recovering material of an existing pavement using a purpose-built recycling machine; - ii. where required, modifying the characteristics of the recovered material by the addition of imported material; - iii. the provision and application of stabilising agents and water; and - iv. mixing, placing, compacting and shaping the recycled material to achieve a new pavement layer.
+- i.
+Breaking down and recovering material of an existing pavement using a purpose-built recycling machine; - ii.
+Where required, modifying the characteristics of the recovered material by the addition of imported material; - iii.
+The provision and application of stabilising agents and water; and - Mixing, placing, compacting and shaping the recycled material to achieve a new pavement layer.